Chapter 7 : The Festive Feel

 I hurried down the stairs due to the lift being broken yet again and out of the flat.
 It had turned dark a few hours ago, and I felt as vulnerable as a Muggle right now.
 I understood why they needed the Statute of Secrecy, but have they seen where I lived?

 I saw it as a necessity to use magic here out of fear of being attacked.
 They only thing which generally saved me was turning my eyes into demon like ones and hissing at suspicious looking people whenever they came too close.
 That had earned me the reputation of a mad, scary woman, but there were far too many stabbings around here for my liking.
+This warned potential killers off like garlic to a vampire.

 There was dank alley nearby which I could apparate from with a slim chance of being seen, so I headed towards that.
 The snow here was blemished from the dirt of the streets, not the pure white that had been in my parents’ garden when I visited them the other day.